Progress Monitoring in Education

-Progress monitoring is an essential component of a modern educational system.
+Progress monitoring is an essential component of a modern educational system and is often facilitated through Learning Management Systems (LMS), which streamline the tracking of learners’ academic achievements over time.
 Are you interested in tracking learners’ academic achievements during a period of learning, such as a school year?
 Then you need to design a valid and reliable progress monitoring system that would enable educators assist students in achieving a performance target.
 Progress monitoring is a standardized process of assessing a specific construct or a skill that should take place often enough to make pedagogical decisions and take appropriate actions.
+Implementing vertical scaling allows for the consistent measurement of student growth over time, ensuring that progress is accurately captured and meaningful comparisons are made across different grade levels.

 Why Progress monitoring?